 Are members of the hierarchy often out of their depth?
 Thomas Cranmer was.
 A weak willed academic and career clergyman, he was bent to the will of the tyrant Henry VIII and was a quisling wormtongue.
 Belloc’s treatment of him is severe.

 Episode 8 of my reading of an abridged version of Belloc’s classic book is now available here for Donor Subscribers.
 Premier Donor Subscribers and Podcast Donor Subscribers at a lower level may listen in advance without any sponsorship ads.
-Next week it will be available at BreadBox Media.
+You can now listen free (but with ads) here at BreadBox Media.

 If you are new to podcasts, when you go to the podcast page on the blog you’ll see easy to follow instructions for listening.
 Podcasts are great for a relatively short, informal listen in your commute, when you are out on a walk or just relaxing.
 I hope you enjoy these podcasts and share with others.